Though Comedy Central hasn't confirmed if

 Alternatino isn't always covering heavy topics.
 But even when it is, it's doing so in a humorous and easily digestible way.
 Fingers crossed that Comedy Central will see the value in renewing Alternatino, but in the meantime, fans anxious for news can relive these standout sketches from Season 1 — all of which prove the show deserves to return.

 In the premiere episode, Castro set the tone of the series with a musical spoof on

 Trump's reaction to Hurricane Maria during his press conference in Puerto Rico.
 "I never thought I'd be able to laugh at Hurricane Maria, so it's become kind of a healing thing for me and my family to be able to show the absurdity of what that press conference was meant to do and then to laugh at it," Castro told Fast Company of the sketch .

-Castro's Broad City co-star Abbi Jacobson joined him for a Fifty Shades of Grey parody: instead of engaging in BDSM, Castro's character spends the sketch giving Jacobson's tiny little kisses.
+joined him for a Broad City co-star Abbi Jacobson Fifty Shades of Grey parody: instead of engaging in BDSM, Castro's character spends the sketch giving Jacobson's tiny little kisses.
 (Abbi's unofficial Broad City roommate Bevers, aka John Gemberling, also showed up on Alternatino as Barry the deer spirit animal ).

 Here, Castro shows off his versatility by playing Jecca, a woman who expected to be the first of her college roommates to be married, but instead ends up as "the drunkest person at the wedding."
 For millennials spending nearly every weekend at a wedding, this might hit particularly close to home.